ZapPRO1256/AutoResumeRobotaUA/README.md

-# ResumeParserRobotaUA
+# AutoResumeRobotaUA

-A parser for constantly updating resumes to be constantly on top of the search
+A program for automatically raising a resume to the top of the search on the site robota.ua

 ## Contents